cpalaka/chaifilter/README.md

-# ChanFilter
+# ChaiFilter

 ## Explanation
-My attempt at a recent programming 'competition' on /g/ - a relatively simple image post-processing task - with the following algorithm:
+This program is my implementation of this simple image processing algorithm:
 - load an image (source image)
 - get a list of all the colors in the source image
 - create 2 blank images (image1 and image2)